12707/carRental/README.md

 2. As a customer who invokes the API, if no customer filed in http request, the service returns a json-based string like "{code: E, message: The customer doesn't exist!}".
 3. As a customer who invokes the API, if a car model is not specified, the service returns a json-based string like "{code: E, message: The input [] is illegal!}".
 4. As a customer who invokes the API, if input wrong a car model like "WrongCarModel", the service returns a json-based string like "{code: E, message: The input [WrongCarModel] is illegal!}".
-5. As a customer who invokes the API, if a rent start date is not specified, the service returns a json-based string like "{code: E, message: The input [] is illegal!}".
-6. As a customer who invokes the API, if input wrong rent start date like "2022-0332", the service returns a json-based string like "{code: E, message: The input [2022-0332] is illegal!}".
-7. As a customer who invokes the API, if input days of rent as 0, The input number [0] should be a positive integer!}".
+5. As a customer who invokes the API, if input days of rent as 0, The input number [0] should be a positive integer!}".
-8. As a customer who invokes the API, if input negative days of rent like -1, The input number [-1] should be a positive integer!}".
+6. As a customer who invokes the API, if input negative days of rent like -1, The input number [-1] should be a positive integer!}".